mdekermadec/ezdb/README.md

-ezdb
+EzDB
 ====

 EzDB is a easy to use mysql helper for PHP.

 In most project :
  - 90% of MySQL query are simple and boring query like SELECT * FROM table WHERE primary_key = 42.
  - The rest are more advance query with JOIN, ORDER, GROUP BY and other stuff like this

 EzDB allow you to do the first 90% of query with a simple and easy to use PHP API and let you use regular SQL for the rest.